bearror/literal-cat/README.md

 ## Summary

 TypeScript is based on [structural subtyping][type-compatibility], but [nominal types][nominal-typing] are useful for expressing distinct concepts.
-Composing interfaces is a proven strategy. *Therefore...* Compose tags by constraint instead of defining a single tag per nominal concept.
+Composing interfaces is a proven strategy. *Therefore...* Make use of structural subtyping by **composing tags by constraint instead of defining a single nominal tag per concept**.

 ```ts
 type Temperature = number & Unit<'celsius'>